 “I didn't really engage at all with the outside world,” he recalls, “I was your typical disenfranchised JD Salinger-inspired young adult that used to hide in and behind music.”

 Clarke’s debut release was in 1990 on XL, around the time the label was launching The Prodigy.
 He used the name Hardcore, a guise he then took to the legendary Belgian techno-rave imprint R&S where he released various EPs (some as Directional Force).
 By 1992 Clarke’s own label, Magnetic North, was on the rise and he unveiled the classic ‘Alkaline 3dh’ (as Fly By Wire), among others.
-A next level career boost was round the corner when his ‘Red’ trilogy were unleashed in 1994.
+A next level career boost was round the corner when his ‘Red’ trilogy were unleashed on Bush Records in 1994.
 These catapulted Clarke into a different league and he suddenly found himself remixing the likes of Kevin Saunderson’s Inner City, The Chemical Brothers, New Order, Depeche Mode, Moby, Leftfield and Underworld.
 Undisputed landmarks in techno, DJ Mag rightly incorporated ‘Red’ in its All Time Techno Top 100 list.

-As a DJ, Clarke plays out most weekends across Europe and the world.
+As a DJ, Clarke plays out three weekends a month across Europe and the world, living up to his nickname, the Baron of Techno, a moniker given him by the late, great BBC Radio DJ John Peel.
 There’s the same attention to detail each time, his sets swooping whip-smart along the cutting blade of techno and electro, backed up by a seasoned bag of DJ tricks in which his early hip hop roots clearly show.
-Aptly nicknamed The Man In Black, Clarke blends into the background upon arrival and lets his music do the talking.
+Techno’s first and original “Man in Black”, Clarke blends into the background upon arrival and lets his music do the talking.
 That’s where he comes alive, where skills honed for years blow venues apart.

 “I’ve never been interested in what’s trendy and what’s not,” Clarke explains, “but the best music comes to me every single day and I want to share it.”

-His affiliation with technology makes him the perfect ambassador for brands such as Denon, Oyaide, Soundtoys and French gear manufacturer Arturia, as these are the tools of his trade.
+His affiliation with technology makes him the perfect ambassador for brands such as Serato, Soundtoys, Waves and French gear manufacturer Arturia, as these are the tools of his trade.
 Deep down, however, Dave Clarke continues to buck predictability and to do his own thing.
-He flies the flag for true techno spirit, pushing cutting edge sounds alongside a consistency of vision and purpose rare in the ever-changing world of dance music.
+He flies the flag for true techno spirit.
+Whether it’s pushing cutting edge sounds on far-flung dancefloors or producing the haunting Mark Lanegan-fronted ‘Monochrome Sun’ from his new album, he has a consistency of vision and purpose rare in the ever-changing world of dance music.